Hubert H. Humphrey Fellowship Pre-Academic Program

-Fellows will live in Templin Hall on the University of Kansas campus.
+Fellows will live in Downs Hall on the University of Kansas campus.

-Each Fellow will have a private bedroom with a shared bathroom and living room (2 men share 1 bathroom; 2 women share 1 bathroom.)
+Each Fellow will have a private bedroom with a shared bathroom.
 Amenities include the following: furnished with bed, desk and chair, dresser and closet; wireless internet in room and common areas; laundry and vending machines; bus service; large-screen TVs in central living rooms; 24-hour staffed main desk; 24-hour card swipe security.

 You will be provided with bed linens, a pillow and a towel.

-- Fellows will have a full meal plan and will eat their meals at the Ekdahl Dining Commons, informally called “Mrs. E’s.”
-This dining hall is located within easy walking distance of your residence halls.
-It features “food court-style” service, where different stations offer specialized items such as pasta, salads, sandwiches, a pizzeria, and a grill.
+- Fellows will have a Breakfast/Dinner meal plan and will eat their meals at the South Dining Commons.
+South Dining Commons features “food court-style” service, where different stations offer specialized items such as pasta, salads, sandwiches, a pizzeria, and a grill.
 Diners can choose from 8-10 different entrees at each meal.
-The dining commons provide wrap-around windows and a spectacular view of campus.

 - For those observing Ramadan

-- The AEC will provide transportation to the Islamic Center in Lawrence on Friday evenings for the breaking of the fast if you would like to join the Lawrence Muslim community for that meal.
+- The Islamic Center in Lawrence is very close to Downs Residence Hall and will be an easy walk on Friday evenings for the breaking of the fast if you would like to join the Lawrence Muslim community for that meal.

 - Also, for your information, summer days in Kansas are quite long!
-During the time you are here, the sun will rise around 6:00 a.m. and set around 9:00 p.m.
-The days will continue to get a bit shorter each day throughout July and August, but 14 ½ - 15 hours of daylight will be the average for your fasting dates.
+During the time you are here, the sun will rise before 6:00 a.m. and set around 8:30 p.m.

 In case of sickness, you should first go to the Watkins Student Health Center on campus.